Katie Taylor is the current Lightweight World Champion

 So please enter the ring, for those who don’t already know her, one Katie Taylor.
 A female Irish Boxer, she’s been responsible for bashing away the last taboos that ‘nice women don’t fight’, or show aggression.
 Katie has done more to bring women’s boxing to a place of respect and acknowledgement than has even been achieved before.
-Coming into true prominence at the Olympic Games of 2012, Katie not only won a gold medal for Boxing, but won the hearts of her countrymen with what was the first ever gold medal for Ireland.
+Coming into true prominence at the Olympic Games of 2012, Katie not only won a gold medal for Boxing, but won the hearts of her countrymen.

 However, since this spectacular achievement she’s gone through some tough times, and experienced, award winning filmmaker, Ross Whitaker captures her perfectly on this journey.
 Shot over a couple of years and beyond, this is documentary film making at its best, and perfectly shows us the contradictions, and true grit and personality of this reserved, but driven young woman.
 Whitaker not only puts her journey to get the respect and prominence for Women’s boxing under the microscope, but also shows us what it takes to train, train and train again to win.
 Yet for all the fighting, and well, aggression that boxing requires, what Whitaker has also captured is the sheer femininity of Katie Taylor.
 For this is no butch lady, but a pretty girl, who just happens to love to Box and demands the freedom to do so.
 In this aspect, the film is an inspiration to all female sports women and fighters.
 The beautifully edited and directed film also celebrates what an iconic, strong woman Katie Taylor becomes along the way.
 Although camera shy, Katie is possessed with a tenacity and charisma that have pushed her ever onwards and upwards.